Foreign companies in Finland – income taxes

 The tax rate on the business profits of limited-liability companies and other corporate entities is 20%.
 If the legal entity form of the company is a partnership (Ky or Ay) or if the company is an enterprise of a self-employed individual (T:mi), its business profits must first be divided into capital income and earned income.

 These instructions are for foreign companies that are non-resident taxpayers in Finland.
-Due to the amendment to the act on income tax (Tuloverolaki 1535/1992) that entered into force on 1 January 2021, a foreign organisation whose place of effective management is located in Finland is considered a resident taxpayer in Finland.
+A foreign organisation whose place of effective management is located in Finland is considered a resident taxpayer in Finland.
 Read more about the place of effective management and a tax resident foreign organisation’s liability to pay taxes.

 Having a “permanent establishment” for purposes of income tax